Alibaba fined $2.8 billion on competition charge in China

 Alibaba, launched in 1999, operates retail, business-to-business and consumer-to-consumer platforms.
 It has expanded at a breakneck pace into financial services, film production and other fields.

-Twelve companies including Tencent Holdings, which operates games and the popular WeChat messaging service, were fined 500,000 ($77,000) each in March on charges of failing to disclose previous acquisitions and other deals.
+The government issued anti-monopoly guidelines in February aimed at preventing anti-competitive practices such as exclusive agreements with merchants and use of subsidies to squeeze out competitors.

-In February, the government issued anti-monopoly guidelines aimed at preventing anti-competitive practices such as signing exclusive agreements with merchants and use of subsidies to squeeze out competitors.
+The next month, 12 companies including Tencent Holdings, which operates games and the popular WeChat messaging service, were fined 500,000 ($77,000) each on charges of failing to disclose previous acquisitions and other deals.

 Regulators said in December they were looking into possibly anti-competitive tactics by Alibaba including a policy dubbed “choose one of two,” which requires business partners to avoid dealing with its competitors.